fishonttree/Navi-/README.md

 ### 3. Run Python Server

-    - How to get the the API and where to insert it
-      1. The API key can generated from any LLM's website, it can be paid or free depending on the LLM's policy Example : Anthropic, OpenAI, Ollama, Google
+    1. The API key can be generated from any LLM's website (paid / free depending on the LLM)
+      - e.g Anthropic, OpenAI, Ollama, Google
-      2. Any LLM API key can be used, it should be in working state
+    2. Any LLM API key can be used so long as it's working
-      3. Insert your API in .env file of python-ai-service directory, give it a name and store it
+    3. Insert your API key in the .env file of the python-ai-service directory, give it a name and store it
-          - Example : Google_API_KEY  = sk-fjnsjf-fsbfbsjn-erijreijrn-fsnfj38349-jfsi24
-      4. To run : it should be loaded inside ai_service.py file
+    4. To run: it should be loaded inside ai_service.py file
       - load_dotenv() : loads the .env file and using os.getenv(API_Name) will load it
       - api_key = os.getenv("ANTHROPIC_API_KEY")

   Next Steps :

   - On macOS/Linux
     ```shell
     # under python-ai-service/
-    # Create Python enviroment inside python-ai-service directory
     python3 -m venv venv

-    # Install everything from requirements
     pip install -r requirements.txt

-    # Activate Python Environment
     source .venv/bin/activate

-    #Run the app
     python3 ai_service.py
     ```